Axway/mft-convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Default_SEND_template_concepts.md

 ---
 title: "Creating  a SEND template"
 linkTitle: "Default send templates CFTSEND"
 weight: 170
----This topic describes the
+--- This topic describes the
 CFTSEND template object, used to specify the default values for:

 - The name and local